-Actuarial Cost Method Entry Age Normal Amortization Method Level Percentage of Payroll, Closed Remaining Amortization N/A Period Asset Valuation Method 10 Year smoothed market; 12% soft corridor Inflation 2.5% Salary Increases 3.5% to 11.5% including inflation Investment Rate of Return 6.75% Retirement Age Experience-based table based on rates that are specific to the Town's plan of benefits.
+Actuarial Cost Method Amortization Method Remaining Amortization Entry Age Normal Level Percentage of Payroll, Closed N/A Period Asset Valuation Method 10 Year smoothed market; 12% soft corridor Inflation 2.5% Salary Increases 3.5% to 11.5% including inflation Investment Rate of Return 6.75% Retirement Age Experience-based table based on rates that are specific to the Town's plan of benefits.
 Last updated for the 2019 valuation pursuant to an experience study of the period 2014-2018.
 Mortality Post-retirement: 2019 Municipal Retirees of Texas Mortality Tables.
 The rates are projected on a fully generational basis with scale UMP.
 Pre-retirement: PUB(10) mortality tables, with the Public Safety table for males and the General Employee table used for females. the rates are projected on a fully generational basis with scale UMP.
-Other Information There were no benefit changes during the year.
-Notes There were no benefit changes during the year.